ethereum/keymanager-APIs/use-cases/README.md

  - Get confirmation from the user the key will no longer be used by the validator-client.
  - Call `DELETE` API.
  - Allow user to save slashing protection data, or potentially cache it for future add operations associated with that key.

+### Strange behavior & Errors
+ - `DELETE` API is not transactional on bulk delete.
+ - `DELETE` API can be called with an empty array to only export slashing protection data.
+ - `DELETE` API will not return an error response on failed key deletions but instead return the public key with `error` status
+ - Sending duplicate public keys in the request will result for the first instance of a key to return `deleted` status and the remaining instances of the same public key return `not_active` status.
+ - Slashing Protection will only export for keys with `deleted` status.

 ## Move a key
 As a home staker,